Developers: Christian Whitehead,

-The original version of Splats can be placed with debug mode in both acts, separate from the updated Splats used in Press Garden Zone Act 1.
-This version of the badnik uses the original unused sprites from Sonic the Hedgehog with no modifications, suggesting this badnik was scrapped early if it was ever seriously considered for inclusion in the Zone.
+The original version of Splats can be placed with Debug Mode in both Acts, separate from the updated Splats used in Press Garden Zone Act 1.
+This version of the badnik uses its original unused sprites from Sonic 1 with no modifications, suggesting this badnik was scrapped early if it was ever seriously considered for inclusion in the Zone.
 Since the artwork hasn't been redrawn to account for the updated palette it displays incorrectly, with the lightest tan shade replaced with grey and one of the blue shades overwritten by one of the cycling colors used by the Zone's animated waterfalls.
-Interestingly, this version of Splats behaves differently compared to either version found in the debug mode of the original game's 2013 remake, suggesting this is more than just a leftover from the earlier game.
+Interestingly, this version of Splats behaves differently compared to either version found in the Debug Mode of the original game's 2013 remake, suggesting this is more than just a carried-over leftover.

-The rolling ball can also be placed with debug mode.
-This functions identically to the version in the original game's 2013 remake, though does not use the exact same graphics.
+The rolling ball can also be placed with Debug Mode.
+This functions identically to the version in the original game's 2013 remake, though it doesn't use the exact same graphics.

 Press Garden Zone Act 1

 Graphics for Act 2's Woodrow badnik are loaded in Act 1's enemy sheet.
 The only enemies which normally appear in both Acts are Dragonfly and Juggle Saw, Splats is exclusive to Act 1's sheet, and Carry is exclusive to Act 2's, so Woodrow's presence in both implies it was intended for both Acts at some point.

 Lava Reef Zone